 Carbon Offsetting In Action

-Carbon offsetting should only be used as a solution if carbon reducing behaviour cannot be changed.
-For Unleash, I think there are things they could do to minimise the impact and then carbon offset the rest.
+Carbon offsetting should only be a solution if carbon reducing behaviour cannot be changed.
+For Unleash, there are things they could do to minimise the impact and then carbon offset the rest.
 For example, have regional events rather than one big event in one location.
-However the reality is that air travel is still going to be used to get people to a location.
+This would minimise the overall flight miles.

 Here are the steps for carbon offsetting: